 Explores the principles and techniques of designing interiors for public use in various contexts from small to large spaces.
 Areas of public space may include hospitality, entertainment, exhibition, retail, and other environments.
-Public space design project included.
-Includes lectures, discussions, presentations, and observation.
+Public space design project included with production of a full set of construction documents. ...
 Prerequisite: INT 201 or same semester.
+Fee.